labd/go-commercelayer-sdk/api/docs/GETSkuLists200ResponseDataInnerRelationships.md

 `func (o *GETSkuLists200ResponseDataInnerRelationships) HasBundles() bool`

 HasBundles returns a boolean if a field has been set.

+### GetAttachments

+`func (o *GETSkuLists200ResponseDataInnerRelationships) GetAttachments() GETAvalaraAccounts200ResponseDataInnerRelationshipsAttachments`

+GetAttachments returns the Attachments field if non-nil, zero value otherwise.

+### GetAttachmentsOk

+`func (o *GETSkuLists200ResponseDataInnerRelationships) GetAttachmentsOk() (*GETAvalaraAccounts200ResponseDataInnerRelationshipsAttachments, bool)`

+GetAttachmentsOk returns a tuple with the Attachments field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttachments

+`func (o *GETSkuLists200ResponseDataInnerRelationships) SetAttachments(v GETAvalaraAccounts200ResponseDataInnerRelationshipsAttachments)`

+SetAttachments sets Attachments field to given value.

+### HasAttachments

+`func (o *GETSkuLists200ResponseDataInnerRelationships) HasAttachments() bool`

+HasAttachments returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)